 We ask that you follow the rules below to facilitate a productive learning environment for fellow students and a respectful environment for our student teachers.
 Wear comfortable / maneuverable shoes and bottoms.
 Limit side conversations and goofing around.
 Be punctual and prepared.

 Dues cover lessons with professional coaches, subsidize competition entry fees, among other expenses.
-Dues are prorated according to the level of the dancer.
 New members (with a few exceptions) are Beginner level dancers.
 Your first week was completely free!
+All levels will pay $60.

 If the cost of dues and other dance expenses is too much all at once, don’t worry!
 We offer a payment plan that allows you to pay week by week.
-You will simply owe $15 a week, and pay off leftover fees by the end of the semester.
 Please speak to our treasurer for more details.

 Please note: there is a $5 late fee on each late payment.